RedisGraph/RedisGraph/docs/docs/configuration.md

 ### THREAD_COUNT

-The number of threads in RedisGraph's thread pool.
+The number of threads in FalkorDB's thread pool.
 This is equivalent to the maximum number of queries that can be processed concurrently.

 #### Default